fbettega/mtg_decklist_scrapper/README.md

 The script logs its execution to `log_scraping.txt`.
 Errors and progress updates will be recorded there.

 ## Error Handling & Retry Mechanism
-If an error occurs while fetching tournament data, the script will automatically retry up to three times before failing.
+If an error occurs while fetching tournament data, the script will automatically retry up to five times before failing.

 ## File Storage Structure
 Tournaments are stored in: